 North Sea Oil Production Today

-Today, despite a decline in some well-known North Sea oil fields, the region remains an important global oil producing region.
+Despite a decline in some well-known North Sea oil fields, the region remains an important global oil producing region.
 New technologies, new discoveries and falling operating costs are making it easier and cheaper to extract oil from the region.
-Estimates by the UK Government’s Oil and Gas Authority for the total remaining recoverable reserves range between 10 and 20 billion barrels of oil from the UK continental shelf alone.2 Today, the BFOE basket of oils represents a daily output of around a million barrels per day3.
+Estimates by the UK Government’s Oil and Gas Authority for the total remaining recoverable reserves range between 10 and 20 billion barrels of oil from the UK continental shelf alone2.
+Today, the BFOE basket of oils represents a daily output of around a million barrels per day3.

 Source: S&P Global Platts